-Search has been working in the area with a team of 18, consisting of prospectors and geologists, on follow-up mapping, lithogeochemical sampling, channel sampling and prospecting of the higher priority targets this 2010 field season.
+Search has been working in the area with a team of 18, consisting of prospectors and geologists, on follow-up mapping, lithogeochemical sampling, channel sampling and prospecting of the higher priority targets during the 2010 field season.
 This work has led to the discovery of numerous mineral indications and a total of 8 showings including: HighREE Island, Fox Harbour Zone, HighREE Hills (four announced showings - Toots Cove, Pesky Hill, Southern Shore and Piperstock Hill), Rock Rolling Hill and Rattling Bog.
-The recently completed drill program on HighREE Island, which consisted of 13 holes totaling 2029m, and a planned 4000m program in the Fox Harbour Zone have resulted from these discoveries.
-Logging, sampling and assay work of the drill core from HighREE Island is on-going and a similar program is planned for the Fox Harbour drilling program.
-Additional channel sampling and mapping of these showings is continuing as is the search for other showings.
+The recently completed drill programs on HighREE Island, which consisted of 13 holes totaling 2029m, and at the Foxtrot Showing (Fox Harbour ZoneO, which consisted of 23 holes totaling 3876m, have resulted from these discoveries.
+Logging, sampling and assay work of the drill core from HighREE Island and Fox Harbour are continuing.

-Mineralogical and 20kg representative samples have been collected from HighREE Island and the Fox Harbour Zone and will be used for preliminary metallurgical testing.
+Representative mineralogical and metallurgical samples (20kg) have been collected from HighREE Island and the Fox Harbour Zone and are currently being tested at the SGS Laboratory in Lakefield, Ontario.